yaadata/opt/README.md

 just test
 ```

-Each merge to main is validated on the last 2 major version of Go across
+Each merge to main is validated on the last 2 major version of Go.
-Windows, Mac and Linux.

 ### Docs